HARPgroup/elfgen/README.md

 # Retrieve dataset of interest
 # You may enter either a 6, 8, 10, or 12-digit HUC code
 # *Note: By default the ichthy dataset is downloaded to a temp directory, however this may be overridden by
-# supplying a local path of interest using the parameter `ichthy.localpath`
+# supplying a local path of interest using the input parameter "ichthy.localpath"
 watershed.df <- elfdata('02080201')
 ```